 From time to time, we may become involved in legal proceedings arising in the ordinary course of our business.
-On October 12, 2023, Rocket Pharmaceuticals, Inc. filed a lawsuit in the U.S. District Court for the Southern District of New York against Lexeo, Kenneth Law and Sonia Gutierrez claiming, among other things, misappropriation of confidential information and trade secrets.
+On October 12, 2023, Rocket filed a lawsuit in the U.S. District Court for the Southern District of New York against Lexeo and two individuals claiming, among other things, misappropriation of confidential information and trade secrets.
 The individual defendants are a current employee and a former employee of Lexeo's analytical development team, both of whom were employed at Rocket before joining Lexeo in 2021.
 The complaint alleges the individual defendants downloaded confidential Rocket company documents and other proprietary materials prior to leaving Rocket in 2021 and that Lexeo used this information to advance its programs.
 The complaint seeks unspecified damages and asks the Court to enjoin Lexeo from competing and working in the market for gene therapy treatments targeting cardiac diseases.
 We retained legal counsel to assist with our ongoing review of the allegations in Rocket's complaint and are confident in our defenses to the allegations.
-On December 7, 2023, we filed a motion to dismiss the complaint, and we intend to continue to defend this litigation vigorously.
+On December 7, 2023, we filed a motion to dismiss the complaint, which is now fully briefed and pending before the court.
 While it is not possible to predict the outcome with certainty and an estimate of the possible loss cannot be made, we currently do not expect the final outcome will have a material adverse effect on our timelines for development of our product candidates.
 Regardless of the final outcome, litigation can have an adverse impact on us due to defense and settlement costs, diversion of management resources, harm to our reputation and other factors.